TIY-Rails-1507/Rails/16_images.md

 ## Task 3

-Update the 'edit' form so that we can set an image path.
+Update the 'edit' form so that we can set an image name.

 Use the text_field form helper method.

-When you enter the file path, simply enter the name of the file.
+When you enter the full file path, simply enter the name of the file.

-Hint: don't forget about the controller logic (hotel_params)
+This assumes you have saved the images to `app/assets/images/`.

 ## Task 4